-See Exhibit PN-1 for required standard project notes.
+See Exhibit GN-1 for required standard general notes.

-10.4.1 Bridge Clearance
+10.4.2.1 Bridge Clearance

-For projects that propose a minimum design vertical clearance between 16'-0" and 16'-2", place the following project note in the plans:
+For projects that propose a minimum design vertical clearance between 16'-0" and 16'-2", place the following general note in the plans:

 When construction is complete, submit a certified survey confirming the as-built minimum vertical clearance is equal to or greater than the minimum design vertical clearance called for in the plans.